 What causes scope creep?

 The success of a project requires not only your expertise, but an alignment with your client’s business objectives and experienced internal supporters who have the communication skills needed to ensure success.
-While this is not an exhaustive list, these are some of the main warning signs that can lead to scope creep.
+While this is not an exhaustive list, these are some of the main warning signs:

 1. Lack of preparation and poor initial analysis

-A project may be vision-oriented, but if it lacks clearly-defined and measurable tasks, you’re at risk for scope creep.
+A project may be vision-oriented, but if it lacks clearly-defined and measurable tasks, you’re at risk.
 Without a detailed project plan, it is hard to hold both yourself and your client responsible for duties and deliverables.

 2. Minimal stakeholder involvement